songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_service.md

 sectionnumber: 1.3
 ---

-In this lab, we are going to make the freshly deployed application from the last lab available online.
+In this lab, we are going to make the frontend from the last lab available online.

 ## {{% task %}} Create a ClusterIP Service

-The command `kubectl apply -f deployment_example-web-go.yaml` from the last lab creates a Deployment but no Service.
+The command `kubectl apply -f deployment_example-frontend.yaml` from the last lab creates a Deployment but no Service.

 A kubernetes Service is an abstract way to expose an application running on a set of Pods as a network service.
 For some parts of your application (for example, frontends) you may want to expose a Service to an external IP address which is outside your cluster.

 kubernetes `ServiceTypes` allow you to specify what kind of Service you want.
 The default is `ClusterIP`.